Annual EOSDIS Survey Shows Continued High Levels of Customer Satisfaction

 Survey respondents self-identifying themselves as university students (36%) and Earth science researchers (32%) were the most common EOSDIS data users, followed by university professors (16%) and the general public (14%).
 The most common areas of respondent data interest are consistent with previous years: land and atmosphere, followed by biosphere, ocean, near real-time (NRT), and human dimensions applications.

 ACSI survey respondents are asked to evaluate their experience with the specific DAAC or DAACs from which they receive data and products.
-The Land Processes DAAC (LP DAAC) continues to be the most frequently cited DAAC for evaluation: 40%, up from 38% in 2015.
+NASA's Land Processes DAAC (LP DAAC) continues to be the most frequently cited DAAC for evaluation: 40%, up from 38% in 2015.

 As noted by CFI Group, respondents’ Likelihood to Recommend the DAAC they dealt with to a colleague (87, up one point from 2015) and Likelihood to Use the Services Provided by the DAAC in the Future (88, unchanged from 2015) remain very strong.
 For individual DAAC scores dating back to the first EOSDIS ACSI survey in 2004, please visit the ACSI Reports page on the Earthdata website.